open-navigation/opennav_amd_demonstrations/docs/bootstrapping_robot_computer.md

 ### ROS 2

-TODO: a guide for setting up multi-robot communication over ethernet might be good.

 Now that you have the computers able to connect over the internal wired network, now we may need to configure ROS 2 to use this internal network **rather than** the wireless network.
 This is so that you get high speed wired transport of the data between the computers rather than communicating over the external wireless router.

 This has 2 options: